JosephWoodall/turbo-barnacle/src/data_science_accelerator_example/python/README.md

 ### PROBLEM STATMENT
 Use this space to fill in the exact problem statment you wish to solve here.
 Clearly note and describe:
-- what the input is
+- What the input is
-- what the output is
+- What the output is
-- what is the objective function
+- What is the objective function
-- what kind of task is it
+- What kind of task is it

 ### GATHER AND CLEAN DATA